y2q-actionman/cl-aws-custom-runtime-test/README.md

 ![load-another-fasl exec screenshot](https://github.com/y2q-actionman/cl-aws-custom-runtime-test/wiki/images/load_another_fasl_exec.png)
 <!-- FIXME: use other image! -->

+## News (2023-12-25)

+Changed Dockerfile to use Amazon Linux 2 instead of Amazon Linux 1, which will be deprecated at Jan 8, 2024.
+For older news, see "History "below.

 ## Requirements

 - Docker :: For building binaries on AWS lambda environment (aka Amazon Linux).